Anna Lundgren

 Senior Research Fellow

 Anna has a special interest in what makes urban and rural regions sustainable, liveable and prosperous.
-She has an academic background in political science and in urban and regional planning, and long experience in regional development, policymaking and governance.
+She has an academic background in political science with a PhD urban and regional planning, and long experience in regional development, policymaking and governance.

 Academic qualifications